Fraction Calculator

 - Conversion a mixed number 4 3/9 to a improper fraction: 4 3/9 = 4 3/9 = 4 · 9 + 3/9 = 36 + 3/9 = 39/9

-To find new numerator:
+To find a new numerator:

 a) Multiply the whole number 4 by the denominator 9.
 Whole number 4 equally 4 * 9/9 = 36/9

-b) Add the answer from previous step 36 to the numerator 3.
+b) Add the answer from the previous step 36 to the numerator 3.
 New numerator is 36 + 3 = 39

 c) Write a previous answer (new numerator 39) over the denominator 9.

-Four and three ninths is thirty-nine ninths - Conversion a mixed number 2 7/9 to a improper fraction: 2 7/9 = 2 7/9 = 2 · 9 + 7/9 = 18 + 7/9 = 25/9
+Four and three ninths is thirty-nine ninths. - Conversion a mixed number 2 7/9 to a improper fraction: 2 7/9 = 2 7/9 = 2 · 9 + 7/9 = 18 + 7/9 = 25/9

-To find new numerator:
+To find a new numerator:

 a) Multiply the whole number 2 by the denominator 9.
 Whole number 2 equally 2 * 9/9 = 18/9

-b) Add the answer from previous step 18 to the numerator 7.
+b) Add the answer from the previous step 18 to the numerator 7.
 New numerator is 18 + 7 = 25

 c) Write a previous answer (new numerator 25) over the denominator 9.

-Two and seven ninths is twenty-five ninths - Subtract: 39/9 - 25/9 = 39 - 25/9 = 14/9
+Two and seven ninths is twenty-five ninths. - Subtract: 39/9 - 25/9 = 39 - 25/9 = 14/9

 Rules for expressions with fractions:

-Decimals (decimal numbers) enter with a decimal point . and they are automatically converted to fractions - i.e. 1.45.
+Decimals Enter decimal numbers using a decimal point (.), and they will be automatically converted to fractions.
+For example, enter 1.45.

 Examples: